-2 BONUS credits for demonstrating at least 55% of the total area of the studied normally occupied spaces achieves spatial Daylight Autonomy ${300/50\%}$ (sDA ${300/50\%}$) and no more than 10% of the same area receives Annual Sunlight Exposure ${1000,250}$ (ASE ${1000,250}$).
+2 BONUS credits for demonstrating at least 55% of the total area of the studied normally occupied spaces achieves spatial Daylight Autonomy{300/50%} (sDA{300/50%}) and no more than 10% of the same area receives Annual Sunlight Exposure{1000,250} (ASE{1000,250}).

-- Conduct simulations to show that at least 55% of the total area of normally occupied spaces can receive at least 300 lux of sunlight for at least 50% of operating hours each year and no more than 10% of the same area can receive more than 1,000 lux for more than 250 hours each year. - 2.
+Conduct simulations to show that at least 55% of the total area of normally occupied spaces can receive at least 300 lux of sunlight for at least 50% of operating hours each year and no more than 10% of the same area can receive more than 1,000 lux for more than 250 hours each year.

 Follow IES LM-83-12 Approved Method: IES Spatial Daylight Autonomy (sDA) and Annual Sunlight Exposure (ASE).
 Annual sky file referencing a local climate file, such as an EnergyPlus weather format data file (.epw) [1], should be used for the sky model.
 Surrounding buildings and terrain included in the model should be based on the GIS information from Lands Department [2].
-The following simplifications are allowed: - 2.1.
-The presence of trees can be ignored; - 2.2.
-The overall external reflectance of the building can be assumed to be 0.2; - 2.3.
-If furniture layout is not known by the time of design, it can be assumed that no furniture is in the space or a typical furniture layout can be applied; - 2.4.
-Internal doors within a unit are assumed to be fully opened; and - 2.5.
-The surface reflectance of ceiling, wall and floor can be assumed to be 0.6, 0.3 and 0.1 respectively (based on Table HWB 10-1). - 3.
+The following simplifications are allowed:

+- 1) The presence of trees can be ignored; - 2) The overall external reflectance of the building can be assumed to be 0.2: - If furniture layout is not known by the time of design, it can be assumed that no furniture is in the space or a typical furniture layout can be applied; - 4) Internal doors within a unit are assumed to be fully opened; and - 5) The surface reflectance of ceiling, wall and floor can be assumed to be 0.6, 0.3 and 0.1 respectively (based on Table HWB 10-1).

 Submit a Daylight Analysis Report demonstrating compliance with the credit requirement.
-The report shall include: - 3.1.
-Name of simulation software used; - 3.2.
-Scaled drawing(s) depicting the building layout and locations of studied normally occupied space; - 3.3.
-Simulation assumptions, including sky model file, surface reflectance and glass transmittance, etc.; - 3.4.
-Screen captures of project building, surrounding building and terrain of the 3D model; and
+The report shall include:

+- 1) Name of simulation software used; - 2) Scaled drawing(s) depicting the building layout and locations of studied normally occupied space;

-1 Standard Hong Kong weather data file from Energyplus.
+Standard Hong Kong weather data file from Energyplus.
 Weather Data by Region | EnergyPlus.
 [ONLINE].
 Available at: https://energyplus.net/weather-region/asia_wmo_region_2/CHN%20%20.
 [Accessed April 2021].